 Based upon calculations, the data for gas molecules undergoing a differential expansion has been tabulated in Table 7.
+We will consider the same apparatus that was discussed in Section 7 (spherical metallic vessel filled with gas molecules).
 Initially the Hydrogen molecule is released and allowed to expand freely into the vacuum, 0.1 second later, Nitrogen molecule is allowed to expand freely, the release of Nitrogen molecule is followed by the release of Oxygen molecule after another 0.1 second.
 Differential release and expansion of gas molecules is continued in the same way for Helium, Neon, Argon, Krypton, Radon and Fluorine.
-Chlorine and Xenon are the last molecules to be released, and they are released at the same time into the prevailing emptiness and observed for 1 second.
+Chlorine and Xenon are the last molecules to be released, and they are released at the same time into the prevailing emptiness of the Universe and observed for 1 second.
 By the time these last two molecules are released and observed for 1 second, Hydrogen molecule has already been receding for 1.9 second and the Nitrogen molecule for 1.8 second, this becomes their observation time.